 Monkey Gland sounds like an odd and confusing name for a drink.
 And sure thing, it is.
-But don’t worry, the cocktail ingredients have absolutely nothing to do with the testicles or any other body part of monkeys.
-No monkeys got hurt in connection with the drink's development.
+But rest assured that the cocktail ingredients have absolutely nothing to do with the testicles or any other part of a monkey's s body. -No monkeys got hurt in connection with the drink's development.

-And it takes a bit of a history lesson to know why the drink got a name like that.
-In the 1920s, a French Surgeon named Serge Voronoff claimed that transplanting monkey testicles into the human scrotum increases life expectancy.
-In experiments with monkeys, he saw “signs of increased vitality”. -That, unfortunately, is something where monkeys probably got hurt.
+In the 1920s, a French Surgeon named Serge Voronoff claimed that transplanting monkey testicles into the human scrotum would increase life expectancy. -In his experiments, which sadly did involve monkeys getting hurt, he claimed to have seen "signs of increased vitality".

 During the 1920s, Voronoff transplanted monkey testicles as often as a few hundred times.
-And that was just at the same time when the drink got invented.
-So the name of the Monkey Gland was a -at least back then- “fun” reference to an unorthodox and certainly questionable medical treatment.
-And that story was confirmed by Harry MacElhone himself.
+And that was around the same time Harry MacElhone invented this drink.

 - 2 oz Dry Gin